Robust Spatiotemporal Fusion of Satellite Images: A Constrained Convex Optimization Approach: Conclusion

 \subsection{Summary}

 We summarize the insights from the experiments as follows. \begin{itemize} \item From the results of the experiments in Case1, we see that ROSTF is comparable to state-of-the-art ST fusion methods in noiseless cases.
-Therefore, the observation model in \eqref{eq: relationship model} and the assumptions introduced in Sec.~\ref{ssec: formulation} are valid for ST fusion. \item The results of the experiments in Case2, Case3, and Case4 confirm that ROSTF has good performance even when observed HR images are degraded by random noise, missing values, and outliers. \end{itemize}
+Therefore, the observation model in \eqref{eq: relationship model} and the assumptions introduced in Sec.~\ref{ssec: formulation} are valid for ST fusion. \item The results of the experiments in Case2, Case3, and Case4 confirm that ROSTF has good performance even when observed HR images are degraded by random noise, missing values, and outliers. \item The ablation studies demonstrate that the key components, such as the edge constraint, the brightness constraint, and the denoising mechanism, work effectively as expected. \end{itemize}